carlarbj/airplane_accidents_study/README.md

 # Airplane Occurrences
 ## Objectives:
- To compare occurrences that happen on the Landing and En Route Phases, their fatality rates and
+ To compare occurrences that happen on the Landing and En Route phases and their fatality rates.

 ## Status:
  Complete